-• If Taken Hostage:
+If Taken Hostage:

-- ° Be patient
+- ° Be patient.

-- ° Follow instructions and try to avoid arguments
+- ° Follow instructions and try to avoid arguments.

-- ° Expect the unexpected
+- ° Expect the unexpected.

-- Be observant.
+- ° Be observant.
 You may be released or escape.
 The personal safety of others may depend on your memory.

 - ° DO NOT PANIC.
 STAY AS CALM AS POSSIBLE.

-Lock Down
+- Lock Down

-A "lock down" is a temporary sheltering technique utilized to limit civilian exposure to imminent threat of violence.
+- ^o A "lock down" is a temporary sheltering technique utilized to limit civilian exposure to imminent threat of violence.
 A lock down will be made only if there is a serious risk of danger to staff, faculty, and students.
 The general purpose of a lock down is to convert a building into a large "Safe Room."
 The decision to initiate building lock down procedures is at the discretion of the President, his designate or in response to a request by local law enforcement officials.

-· Lock down procedures:
+• Lock down procedures:

 - The implementation of campus lock down status will be communicated by the Emergency Notification System.
-Cell phone text messages and emails will be sent to all who have registered for emergency messages. - Exterior entrances of buildings will be locked by Security, Facilities personnel, staff or faculty who have access to building keys. - ° Exit from the buildings will still be possible. - ° Students in residence halls must remain in their room with the door locked. - ° Faculty will move students to any lockable room in the building or remain in the - All students, faculty and staff must remain in their buildings until the lockdown status is removed.
-Notification of an "All Clear" will be transmitted through the previously listed available communication
+Cell phone text messages and emails will be sent to all who have registered for emergency messages. - [°] Exterior entrances of buildings will be locked by Security, Facilities personnel, staff or faculty who have access to building keys. - ° Exit from the buildings will still be possible.

+- ° Faculty will move students to any lockable room in the building or remain in the classroom with the door barricaded if possible. - ° All students, faculty and staff must remain in their buildings until the lockdown status is removed.
+Notification of an "All Clear" will be transmitted through the previously listed available communication.